redhat-developer/s2i-dotnetcore/README.md

 A batch file is provided in the Server code directory that can be used to run SonarQube code analysis on the API Server code.

-Before running this batch file, "sonar.bat", ensure that you have a valid SonarQube account (can be your GitHub account once registered with SonarQube.com) and that your SonarQube token is installed properly on your computer.
+Before running this batch file, `sonar.bat`, ensure that you have a valid SonarQube account (can be your GitHub account once registered with SonarQube.com) and that your SonarQube token is installed properly on your computer.
 You will also need the SonarQube Scanner for C# to be installed on your local computer.

 The file sonar.bat will start the SonarQube scanner, execute a build, and stop the scanner.
 You may then go to the SonarQube.com website to view the results of the scan.

 **Viewing the Database**

-This application utilizes the [SchemaSpy] OpenShift image to provide an easy way for stakeholders to view the database schema.
+This application utilizes the [SchemaSpy](https://github.com/bcgov/SchemaSpy) OpenShift image to provide an easy way for stakeholders to view the database schema.
 The SchemaSpy component is a self contained schema viewer application that can be rapidly deployed to analyze the database structure and provide a website to review details of the database.

 Contribution
 ------------